Alvinna/aaa/content/species.md

-other via complex chromatophores, translators so far are low tech making it difficult for them to communicate with other species also new space travel tech (eggs) designed based off their biology, to withstand massive g forces
+other via complex chromatophores, translators so far are low tech making it difficult for them to communicate with other species also new space travel tech (eggs) designed based off their biology, to withstand massive g forces Originally from a high gravity planet and evolved under a blue giant star with high radiation, Istrians conceived the Dyson sphere to capture their sun's energy and reduce its harmful effects.

 ## Automaton
 AI revolution centuries ago, accompanied by the breakdown of the internet and